 Martial Arts style A or B: furthermore, all Cobra Recruits are trained in at least one form of unarmed combat once they hook up with the group, if they don't already have one under their belt.
 Most learn style B, allowing them to attempt unarmed attacks at their Melee trait +1 RS, but some opt to learn style A, allowing them to Pound or Concuss opponents more easily.

 Military: a quasi-military organization, Cobra encourages an easily recognizable (to those within, at least) command structure.
-As such, those not bringing experience in such matters tend to pick it up quickly, in order to rise through the ranks; those who can't typically remain right here.
+As such, those not bringing experience in such matters tend to pick it up quickly, to rise through the ranks; those who can't typically remain right here.
 This skill allows a +1 RS on any Intellect or Awareness ACT based on the workings of military dogma.

 Cobra Recruits theoretically have the entire organization of Cobra as their contact, in that they are members of the group and supposedly have the same goals.
 However, if it is more convenient to let a Recruit (or group of them) get captured or killed, the Cobra Command is more than happy to let this happen - in fact, this is a proven Cobra strategy, since even BATs are more valuable to the organization.